Kvikku/IntuneAssignments/README.md

 And before you ask - No, we don't talk about policy sets in Intune.
 Policy sets is missing a lot of features and is quite buggy, in my honest opinion.

+You will also be able to copy content from a template tenant to a new tenant!

 __NOTE - This application is a work in progress.
 Errors, crashes and unexpected behaviour can occur__